Skip To Content

 If you belong to a custom role that has the privilege to edit with full control, you're considered a data curator.
 A data curator can perform all editing functions (add, update, and delete features and attributes) on editable hosted feature layers no matter what level of editing is allowed on the feature layer.
 For example, if the hosted feature layer is configured to allow updates to attributes only, a data curator is not limited to performing only attribute updates but can also add, delete, and update features and attributes.

-Layer owners, administrators, and data curators can edit the feature layer in Map Viewer or the Data tab of the layer's item details page.
+Layer owners, administrators, and data curators can edit the feature layer in Map Viewer or the Data tab of the layer's item page.
 To access full editing capabilities in Map Viewer Classic, follow these steps:

 1. Sign in to the organization as the owner of the hosted feature layer or as an administrator.